Kotlin/KEEP/proposals/js/consume-js-modules.md

 ```

 ### Frontend
-- Report error when try to use native declaration which has `JsModule` annotations, but no one specify rule for current module kind.
+- Report error when try to use native declaration which has `JsModule` annotations, but no one specifies a rule for current module kind.
 - Prohibit to have many annotations which explicitly provide the same module kind.
 - Prohibit to apply `JsModule` annotation to non-native declarations, except files.<br/>
-It can be relaxed later e.g. to reuse this annotation to allow translate a file to separate JS module, it can be useful to interop with some frameworks (see [KT-12093](https://youtrack.jetbrains.com/issue/KT-12093))
+It can be relaxed later e.g. to reuse this annotation to allow translate a file to separate JS module,
+it can be useful to interop with some frameworks (see [KT-12093](https://youtrack.jetbrains.com/issue/KT-12093))

 ### IDE
-- Add inspection for case when some declarations with the same fq-name have different JsModule annotations?
+- Add inspection for the case when some declarations with the same fq-
   Consider next cases:
   - function overloads
   - package and functions